Grocery Delivery Management – The Dos & Don’ts

 - Returning customers should be assisted.
 Allow consumers to easily replay past orders and build shopping lists where staples and family favorites can be included.
-Allow registered customers to view their purchase history and share their basket with other members of their family.
+Allow registered customers to view their purchase history and share their baskets with other members of their families.

 - Ensure that the website loads easily.
 Buyers can abandon their cart without completing the purchase if your site is too slow to load.

 How irritated would the online shopper be when he discovers that his postcode is ineligible for distribution after spending an hour adding items to his cart?
 It pays for retailers to be upfront and have all the necessary details from the start.
 Before adding a single item to their cart, customers should be mindful of shipping rates and dates, distribution limits, geographical areas protected by the operation, and special requirements.